 In this guide, we show you how to buy Rolls-Royce shares online in the UK.
-We also highlight top brokers you can use to buy shares online and analyze Rolls-Royce Holdings PLC’s share price history and forecast for the future.
+We also highlight popular brokers you can use to buy shares online and analyse Rolls-Royce Holdings PLC’s share price history.

 The first step you’ll need to take is to find a trusted UK share dealing broker that offers share trading on the London Stock Exchange (LSE).
 There are plenty of online stock brokers in the UK, but you do need to ensure that your chosen broker offers competitive fees, a range of platforms and tools, and is regulated by the FCA.

-To make things easier for you, let’s take a closer look at two of our recommended UK brokers that allows you to trade shares of Rolls Royce Holding plc.
+To make things easier for you, let’s take a closer look at two of the most popular UK brokers that allows you to trade shares of Rolls Royce Holding plc.

-If you are a UK investor that wants to buy Rolls Royce shares in the easiest and most cost-effective way, eToro is the broker of choice.
-This online share dealing platform hosts over 800 shares from various leading exchanges across the globe including the London Stock Exchange, so you can invest in many of the best shares to buy.
+If you are a UK investor that wants to buy Rolls Royce shares, eToro is a popular choice.
+This online share dealing platform hosts over 800 shares from various leading exchanges across the globe including the London Stock Exchange, so you can invest in many of the most popular shares.
 It is also very competitive when it comes to pricing, as you can buy shares and other financial products without paying any share dealing charges or fees.

 One of the most notable aspects of eToro is that it allows you to buy and sell shares outright or via CFDs.
 On this platform, you can ‘physically’ buy the underlying asset and become a legal shareholder of the company, or you can speculate on Rolls Royce’s share price without owning the asset.
 As eToro must comply with the FCA, it also allows users to trade shares CFDs with a leverage ratio of up to 5:1.

-Above all, eToro is well known for its social trading environment and copy trading tools.
-In fact, it is the largest social trading platform in the world with more than 12m registered users on its platform.
+eToro is also well known for its social trading environment and copy trading tools.
+In fact, it is one of the largest social trading platforms in the world with more than 24m registered users on its platform.
 As a social broker, eToro allows you to engage with other users, while you can also use its CopyTrader tool to copy trades of top-performing traders.

 eToro is heavily regulated by the FCA in the UK, ASIC in Australia, and CySEC in Cyprus.
 On top of that, the broker is also a member of the Financial Services Compensation Scheme (FSCS), meaning every investor will be compensated with up to £85,000 in case the company goes bankrupt.

-While eToro is our top pick for investors that wish to hold on to Rolls Royce shares for long-term positions, some of you might prefer to engage in shorter-term trading.
-For that purpose, you might be more suited for a CFD platform like Plus500.
+If you are interested in shorter-term trading, you might be more suited for a CFD platform like Plus500.
 The online trading platform not only gives you access to thousands of financial instruments but also allows you to leverage your capital with a 5:1 ratio on shares.